 Wash wakame under cold water well and drain.

-*Wakame (kelp or seaweed) is rich in protein, calcium, iodine, magnesium, iron and folate.
+*Wakame (kelp or seaweed) is rich in protein, calcium, iodine, magnesium, iron, and folate.
 Decreased rates of breast cancers have been reported in Japanese women eating a diet high in kelp.
 Lignans, which help fight cancer are found in high quantity in wakame (kelp) and may provide protection against certain cancers.
-Read more about the variety of sea veggies, including kombu in my post HERE and get more recipes, including how to make sushi and seaweed soup.
+Read more about the variety of sea veggies, including kombu in my post on Sea Veggies Primer to get more recipes, including how to make sushi and seaweed soup.